 - When you’re starting out, John Lewis has a good retail selection of wool and other bits.
 And never hesitate to look around when you’re travelling – there are some lovely small craft shops hidden in pokey towns where you can root out the most amazing finds.

-knitting for money: step-by-step guide
+knitting for money: the step-by-step guide

 First of all, decide what hourly rate you believe your time is worth to produce your items.
 Then think about how many items you can make in a week and how long this will take you.

-For example, four hours in front of the TV, seven days a week is 28 hours.
+For example, four hours knitting in front of the TV, seven days a week is 28 hours.
 At an hourly rate of £10, your weekly cost of production is £280.

 For example, if you can knit five scarfs in a week – out of three £5 jumpers worth of wool – that would be a material cost of £3 each.
 Once you increase production to ten jumpers a week, your total material cost would be £30 a week.

 Add this number to your production costs (a total of £310) and then divide this number by how many items you can make in a week.
 For example, if you can make ten jumpers, then your total production cost per jumper would be £31.

 Compare this price to that charged in craft markets for similar goods.
 If you’re charging much less than others, you could consider increasing your price.

 However, if you’re charging over the odds, think again – perhaps you could increase the amount of time you spend making your crafts, or find other ways to cut the cost of materials?

 Thanks to the internet there are a few ways you can easily sell your knitted creations.